JOUR 73361

 Adjunct Assistant Professor

 I am a reporter, editor and computer programmer with more than 20 years of journalism experience.
-I work at Reuters, the world's largest multimedia news provider, where I founded the organization's News Applications Desk.
+I work at Reuters, where I founded the organization's News Applications Desk.
 My office hours are on Monday afternoons before class.
 Schedule a meeting by emailing me at b@palewi.re.